-In managing the assets of the Trust, the Trust may incur transaction costs such as brokerage, buy-sell spreads in respect of the underlying investments of the Trust, settlement costs, clearing costs and applicable stamp duty when assets are bought and sold.
-Transaction costs also include costs incurred by interposed vehicles in which the Trust invests (if any), that would have been transaction costs if they had been incurred by the Trust itself.
+In managing the assets of the Trust, the Trust may incur transaction costs such as brokerage, buy-sell spreads in respect of the underlying investments of the Trust, settlement costs, clearing costs and applicable stamp duty when assets are bought and sold, and the costs of over-the-counter derivatives that reflect transaction costs that would arise if the Trust held the ultimate reference assets, as well as the costs of over-the-counter derivatives used for hedging purposes.
+Transaction costs also include costs incurred by Interposed Vehicles in which the Trust invests, that would have been transaction costs if they had been incurred by the Trust itself.
 Transaction costs are an additional cost to the investor where they are not recovered by the Buy/Sell Spread, and are generally incurred when the assets of the Trust are changed in connection with day-to-day trading or when there are applications or withdrawals which cause net cash flows into or out of the Trust.

 The Buy/Sell Spread that is disclosed in the Fees and Costs Summary is a reasonable estimate of transaction costs that the Trust will incur when buying or selling assets of the Trust.
 These costs are an additional cost to the investor but are incorporated into the unit price and arise when investing application monies and funding withdrawals from the Trust and are not separately charged to the investor.
 The Buy Spread is paid into the Trust as part of an application and the Sell Spread is left in the Trust as part of a redemption and not paid to Equity Trustees or the Investment Manager.
-The estimated Buy/Sell Spread is 0.00% upon entry and 0.00% upon exit.
-The dollar value of these costs based on an application or a withdrawal of \$25,000 is \$0 for each individual transaction.
+The estimated Buy/Sell Spread is 0.15% upon entry and 0.15% upon exit.
+The dollar value of these costs based on an application or a withdrawal of \$25,000 is \$37.50 for each individual transaction.
 The Buy/Sell Spread can be altered by the Responsible Entity at any time and www.bnpparibas-am.com/en-au will be updated as soon as practicable to reflect any change.
 The Responsible Entity may also waive the Buy/Sell Spread in part or in full at its discretion.
 The transaction costs figure in the Fees and Costs Summary is shown net of any amount recovered by the Buy/Sell Spread charged by the Responsible Entity.